 For Farrer, the question of metaphysics is a question of what it means to be intelligently active.
 Some of our actions bring a great deal more into play than others—more innovative vision, more concentrated intelligence.
 It’s as if there is an ideal state in which the whole of our self is present in the whole of our agency.
 Most of the time we don’t act with full consciousness and agency.
 Only rarely do we consciously draw upon all the resources that are within us.
 We think of God, then, as One who is never absent-minded or half-hearted.
 God is present in all that God does.
-God’s action utilizes uses its entire resource; and God’s agency generates possibility for every other kind of agent.
+God’s action utilizes its entire resource; God’s agency generates possibility for every other kind of agent.

 If God acts like that, then you can never use God’s action simply to plug a gap in the world.
 “Here’s a gap in our explanatory system; let’s invoke God to fill it!
 Here’s something we can’t understand; God must be doing it!”
 No. Whatever careless Christian apologists have said in the past will not do.
 The one who takes this tack turns God into merely another agent within the world.
 God’s action then stands alongside other actions.
-If God is at work here and now, what God is doing is the active, intelligent presence of ourselves—of us, of our world.

 Finite and Infinite Agency

 The unique phenomena of personal will and personal relation characterize our existence.
 Yet it is God’s personal will and intelligence that create, for finite beings like us, the possibility of relation.
 Therefore, we must speak not only of the natural working of finite causes, but of supernatural reality (when the life of finite agents is transformed by the infinite).
-We are sanctified and adopted as children of the heavenly Father.
+For instance: We are sanctified and adopted as children of the heavenly Father.
 We grow into communion with the life of God the Holy Trinity, and this is an enhancement of our finite human intelligence and love.
 The challenge for theologians is to work out a model of reality in which infinite and finite agency are radically distinct, while finite creatures can still attain full dignity (in relation to the infinite dignity and reality of God).
 Articulating this kind of metaphysics will subtly and pervasively alter what we see as “true” in the world.

 God may bring about effects, from finite causes, that do not arise from the natural scope of those powers.
 Our relationship with the infinite means that “finite-related-to-God” produces more than it could alone.
 Farrer says we have some hint of this reality in the work of our own imagination.
 Properly supernatural activity in the world is discernable when we act on and discern possibilities that aren’t obvious to the natural observer.
 Something occurs, in this attunement to God, that we call revelation: a specific communication of infinite agency to a finite mind, by means of arrangement.
 God does not tear apart the fabric of the world, but the world arranges itself around the magnetic attraction of the infinite.
 That arrangement uncovers something of God’s selfhood and communication.
 In God, “there is an act of begotten and responsive love that it is reciprocated by the Spirit … [and so] we come to see that our human destiny is incorporated into the destiny of Christ’s Church” (paraphrased from The Glass of Vision).